Adolescence in a multicultural transition and context

 |11:45-12:15||Migration and disability; Transition to adulthood for young immigrant adolescents with disabilities in Norway (PhD student Dominic Andrew Nyikach, Department of Social Education, UiT The Arctic University of Norway)|

-The venue for all presentations and workshops is the UiT The Arctic University of Norway, Faculty of Health Sciences, Tromsø.
-It is located at the MH2 building (number 4 on the online map).
+The venue for all presentations and workshops is the University of Tromsø (UIT), Faculty of Health Sciences, MH2, Seminar room U.09.309.
+Map to the MH2 building: number 4 on the online map.

 Accommodation – Hotel

 Clarion Hotel The Edge, Tromsø (Booking Nummer: 1129GR021490).
 Price: 1420 NOK pr.night, breakfast included.
 Cheaper alternatives on Hotels.com, Booking.com or AirbnB.

 Registration is available on this link: https://nettskjema.no/answer/115166.html.
 Information about the conference fee is provided in the webform for registration (you can have a look without doing a registration).

 Abstract can be submitted at the form for registration (see above).
 More questions about your abstract appears when you tick you want to submit an abstract.
 Abstract deadline extended to 15th of May 2019.

 Follow this link to see information about visa requirements to Norway.